Old Winchester Hill

 Old Winchester Hill is a National Nature Reserve on the South Downs just east of the village of Warnford in the Meon valley.
 It is also the site of an Iron Age hill fort with many prehistoric features still visible, such as earthworks, barrows and tumuli.
 The flat-topped summit of the fort itself, complete with triangulation pillar provides fine views.
 This large nature reserve is noted especially for its flora, which includes at least 6 species of orchid, and of course for its butterflies.

 The first location is at the bottom of the car park slope.
 Hence, from the car park, enter the reserve through the gate and turn almost immediately right, passing in front of a gazebo shaped structure containing visitor information (take a look!).
 Continue through another gate and head straight down the grassy slope.
 Depending on the time of year, species which can be found on this heavy rabbit grazed area include Chalkhill Blue, Meadow Brown and Small Heath.
 Towards the bottom of the slope, just before the path takes a left turn, pause and look around.
 The area of more varied vegetation to your left (map) and in front of you, is a good location to look for several species, depending on timing.
 In this area, there are Common Blue and I have seen (in small numbers) Grizzled Skipper, Dingy Skipper and even Green Hairstreak.
-Chalkhill Blue can be present in significant numbers and it is also an area where Adonis Blue and Clouded Yellow can sometimes be seen.
-In August you may be lucky to find a few Silver-spotted Skippers either on the grassy path down the slope or in the shorter sward area, but the species seems now to be somewhat scarce here.
+Chalkhill Blue can be present in significant numbers and it is also an area where Adonis Blue can be found.
+In August you may be lucky to find a few Silver-spotted Skippers either on the grassy path down the slope or in the shorter sward area, but the species can be somewhat scarce here.